python/devguide/documentation/markup.rst

                   ham(eggs)
        :noindex:

-       Spam or ham the eggs.
+       Spam or ham the foo.

 The signatures of object methods or data attributes should not include the class name, but be nested in a class directive.
 The generated files will